robcarver17/pysystemtrade/docs/production.md

 clean_truncate_log_files()
 ```

-It defaults to deleting anything more than a year old.
+It defaults to deleting anything more than 30 days old.

 ### Reporting